Calories in Idli

 Adverse Effects of Eating Idli

-• Fried idlis may not be a very healthy choice for people on a diet or those looking to lose weight as they contain fats and high amounts of calories due to being fried.
+• High in fats and carbs, fried idlis may not be a very healthy choice for people on a diet or those looking to lose weight

 To Conclude